jaisonj708/hugo_academic_website/content/authors/aaronmck/_index.md

 ---
 # Display name
-name: McKenna Lab
+name: Aaron McKenna

 # Username (this should match the folder name)
 authors:
-- admin
+- aaronmck

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Department of Molecular and Systems Biology
+role: Principal Investigator (PI)

 # Organizations/Affiliations
 organizations: